isomerpages/govtech-corp/media/technews/_posts/2021-02-09-post-CNY2021 Digital Hacks.md

 </li>
 </ul>
 <h3>Giving Lo Hei a digital spin</h3>
-<p>Speaking of Lo Hei, you’ve probably heard the&nbsp;<a href="https://www.straitstimes.com/life/food/masks-and-gloves-on-and-no-shouting-please-quieter-lohei-to-welcome-year-of-the-ox" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">news by now about the curbs</a>&nbsp;on
+<p>Speaking of Lo Hei, you’ve probably heard the&nbsp;news by now about the
-shouting auspicious phrases.
+curbs&nbsp;on shouting auspicious phrases.
 But the annual tossing of Yu Sheng doesn’t have to be a silent affair, thanks to some nifty apps.</p>
 <p>Just tap on the phrase of your choice, and it’ll be belted out of your
 phone with gusto.
-There’s even a&nbsp;<a href="http://djbeng.com/lohei.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">version with dialect readings</a>,
-while others are&nbsp;<a href="https://lovolume-lohei.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">helpfully organised by ingredients</a>&nbsp;instead.
+There’s even a&nbsp;version with dialect readings, while others are&nbsp;helpfully organised by ingredients&nbsp;instead.
 For instance, tap on the sweet sauce, and the app will read out the appropriate auspicious phrase for that condiment (a definite lifesaver because, let’s face it, most of us can’t remember which phrase goes with which ingredient).</p>
 <h3>e-Ang Pows for hygiene purposes</h3>
 <p>Compared to the early 2010s where digital payments were clunky and fiddly
 to use, these days, many people will have their mobile number linked with